 European Innovation Workshops in Inclusive Design 2018

-The international conference and workshop will be held for the sixth time in Oslo on 7 and 8 June.
-Last year’s theme was to reveal how inclusive design can result in better products, services and urban environments.
+The international conference and workshop will be held for the sixth time in Oslo on 7 and 8 June. this year themes includes inclusive architecture, liveable, people-friendly cities, driverless futures, tourism for all, artificial intelligence and robotics, technology and service design, inclusive, start-ups and entrepreneurship.
 Read more and watch a video of past conferences.

 Universal design has become a requirement in various laws and regulations and products and services will have to satisfy these criteria from now on.
 This book shows how these challenges can be turned into new opportunities for innovation.
 Read more and buy the book.